 Step #6: Configure uTorrent for Speed & Privacy

-By default, you can use uTorrent with a VPN even without tinkering with the torrent client’s settings.
+By default, you can use uTorrent with a VPN without tinkering with the torrent client’s settings.
 However, changing a few things there can go a long way.
-With that said, we recommend doing the following tweaks:
+So, do the following:

 - Make sure that uTorrent isn’t blocked by a firewall or any other Internet security software that has a firewall built-in (Options > Preferences > Connection > Add Windows Firewall Exception).

-- Enable UPnP port mapping for easier peer-to-peer communication between devices, letting you achieve faster Web speeds (Options > Preferences > Connection > Enable UPnP Port Mapping).
+- Enable UPnP port mapping for easier peer-to-peer communication, letting you achieve faster Web speeds (Options > Preferences > Connection > Enable UPnP Port Mapping).

 - Disable uTP (Micro Transport Protocol) and bandwidth management, which lifts the limits imposed on your P2P traffic (Options > Preferences > BitTorrent).

-To get more tips on how to configure uTorrent for speed and privacy, as well as to learn more about the tips mentioned above (with screenshots included), we've prepared a separate guide for you - on how to configure uTorrent.
-Besides that, here are the 10 best tips on how to make uTorrent faster.
+If you need more tips, we've prepared a separate guide for you - on how to configure uTorrent.
+Besides that, here are our best tips on how to make uTorrent faster.

 Step #7: Start Downloading Torrent Files!

 You are now ready to start downloading torrent files.
 However, make sure to connect to a VPN server first.
-So, use your VPN’s interface to pick a server and make sure to initialize a VPN session.
-Once you do that, all your P2P traffic will flow through a secure tunnel – and that’s how you’ll get to use uTorrent with a VPN!
+So, use your VPN’s interface to pick a server to initialize a VPN session.

 If you'd like some suggestions on where to find torrent files, we have some recommendations for you.
 Here are the best torrent sites overall.
-And also, make sure to check these torrent search engines as well.
+And if you'd like to expand your reach, learn about the best torrent search engines.

-Those would be the seven steps to use uTorrent with a VPN.
+Those would be the 7 steps to use uTorrent with a VPN in 2023.
 If you have any questions on your mind, let us know via the comments section below.
-And finally, thank you for reading!
+Finally, thank you for reading!